Mart1i1n/available-attestation/README.md

 ./runtest.sh reorg
 ```

 The experiments will run each attack for 9000 seconds (approximately 25 hours in total) across both protocols.
 After completion, the results can be found in the ``$HOME`` directory.
-The number of reorg blocks for the modified protocol should match Figure 13 in the paper.
+The number of reorg blocks for the modified protocol should match Figure 13 in the paper (i.e., the number of reorg blocks in the modified protocol is zero).

 #### 3.2.2.
 Run Individual Attacks